 Overall, it is very important to be flexible with your expectations when considering retiring in Thailand.
 Go with the flow and do a good amount of research before committing.

-Having said that, I couldn’t stress enough about taking a month to travel there to get a feeling for the culture and lands for yourself.
+Having said that, I couldn’t stress enough about taking a month to travel there to get a feeling of the culture and lands for yourself.
 Once you do that, you will know if retiring in Thailand is good for you.

 Are you looking to spend your retirement years simple, closer to the local Thai people, or are you going to aim for a more ambitious lifestyle that gives you more than you could ever have in your home country?
 Whichever you choose, I wish you well…